caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 journalist, in the end.

 — Ah yeah..
 Information leaks, — i paused, — So, now you know.
 I contracted Blue to kill that guy.
-But before i continue, lets drink some tea.
+But before i continue i need another cup of tea.

     ***